7/G Rainbow Colony: Plot

-Using her friend's marriage as a ruse and with unwitting help of her friend's aunt, Anitha escapes her home and travels with Kadhir to a tourist place near Thekkady in Kerala, and they end up in a hotel room.
-Anitha reveals that she has made the biggest decision of her life by deciding to make love to him, as he should not regret falling in love with her when she marries the man her parents chose.
-Though stunned by her decision, Kadhir goes with her plan and the two consummate their love.
-The next morning, Kadhir and Anitha argue when Kadhir says he wants Anitha to live with him, while Anitha accuses him of being attracted to her only because of the sex.
+Using her friend's marriage as a ruse and with the unwitting help of her friend's aunt, Anitha escapes her home and travels with Kadhir to a tourist place near Thekkady in Kerala, and they end up in a hotel room.
+Anitha reveals that she has made the biggest decision of her life: to make love to him, so he will not regret falling in love with her when she marries the man her parents chose.
+Though stunned by her decision, Kadhir goes along with it, and the two consummate their love.
+The next morning, Kadhir and Anitha argue when Kadhir says he wants Anitha to live with him, while Anitha accuses him of being attracted to her only because of sex.
 They continue arguing as they exit the hotel, which culminates in Kadhir slapping Anitha in anger, causing her to cross the road alone in tears.
-While a guilt-ridden Kadhir calls out to Anitha, she is knocked down by a truck as a helpless Kadhir watches, then also hit by another speeding vehicle.
+While a guilt-ridden Kadhir calls out to Anitha, she is knocked down by a truck as a helpless Kadhir watches, and then is also hit by another speeding vehicle.
 Anitha dies gruesomely on the spot as she is subsequently run over by several vehicles, and Kadhir is injured.
 The following day, he is shocked to find the mere remains of Anitha in the hospital mortuary.
 Though heartbroken, Kadhir tells the police that Anitha never accepted his love and her death was really an accident.
 This way, he saves her dignity, and her mother blesses him as she leaves.
-Though the police wants to file a murder case on Kadhir, Anitha's mother refuses to name him as a murderer.
-Shortly after Anitha's funeral, Kadhir tries to commit suicide unsuccessfully, only to end up causing a ruckus in traffic and getting assaulted by the angry crowd, but he is saved by a group of nuns.
-He then hallucinates about Anitha's spirit coming to him and advising him to live life to the fullest and that she will always be with him.
+Though the police want to file a murder case against Kadhir, Anitha's mother refuses to name him as a murderer.
+Shortly after Anitha's funeral, Kadhir tries to commit suicide unsuccessfully, only to end up causing a ruckus in traffic and getting assaulted by the angry crowd, but a group of nuns saves him.
+He then hallucinates Anitha's spirit coming to him, advising him to live life to the fullest and that she will always be with him.

 Back in the present day, it is revealed that Kadhir has become successful in his life but has remained mentally damaged since Anitha's death.
 He still believes that she is alive and always imagines talking to her.
 The film ends with Kadhir talking to himself at the beach, thinking that he is talking to Anitha.